Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Baby slings

 Baby slings come in all different shapes and sizes from fabric wraps to front facing carriers, and can be a great practical help in terms of you getting out and about with your baby.
-Many parents find their babies are happier and more settled with the close contact of being in a baby carrier, whether it’s worn by mum or dad.
+Many parents or carers find their babies are happier and more settled with the close contact of being in a baby carrier.
 If you choose to use a baby sling or carrier, do check out the safety advice: